OnePlus: Wearables

-OnePlus has released various wearables, including the OnePlus Bullets Wireless, OnePlus Buds, OnePlus Band, and the OnePlus Watch.
+OnePlus has released various wearables, including the OnePlus Bullets Wireless, the OnePlus Buds, the OnePlus Band, and the OnePlus Watch.

+Tablets

+OnePlus has released various tablets, including the OnePlus Pad, OnePlus Pad Go, OnePlus Pad 2, and OnePlus Pad 3.

 TVs

-Through its OnePlus TV line of TVs exclusively sold in India, OnePlus maintains a line of TVs.
+OnePlus TV remained exclusive to India in the brand's lineup of products.
+They have seemingly been discontinued as the Chinese maker has removed the segment (including its India-exclusive Monitors) from its official Indian website.

 Advertising and marketing

 Invitation system

 Early phones were only available through a system whereby customers had to sign up for an invitation, which OnePlus called an invite, to purchase the phone at irregular intervals.
 The system was claimed to be necessary for the young company to manage huge demand.

 OnePlus ended the invitation system with the launch of OnePlus 3 on 14 June 2016.
 Announced via an interactive VR launch event, the OnePlus 3 initially went on sale within the VR app itself.
 OnePlus touted the event as the world's first VR shopping experience.
 The phone was made available for sale later that day in China, North America and the European Union on the OnePlus website, and in India on Amazon India.